FeralBytes/godot-docs/tutorials/io/background_loading.rst

             set_process(false)
             return

-        if wait_frames > 0: # wait for frames to let the "loading" animation to show up wait_frames -= 1
+        if wait_frames > 0: # wait for frames to let the "loading" animation show up wait_frames -= 1
             return